stacksjs/clarity/docs/showcase.md

 # Showcase

-Here are all the cool projects that people have built using `rpx`.
+Here are all the cool projects that people have built using `clarity`.

 ## Community Projects